Boston-Software-Crafters/website/helping.md

 ### Twitter tweeter - Srini

-Run the @bostonpython Twitter account.
+Create and run the @bostonsoftwrecrafters Twitter account.
 Follow interesting people, tweet things.
 Announce events and sponsors.

 10min/day; Can be shared